|c. 1897 Westinghouse "Tesla" (not for sale)|

 Local pickup is available 20 miles north of San Francisco.
 Payment by PayPal to "family and friends" with no fees to me, or you pay the fee.
 Personal check, USPO Money Order, or cash is ok with fan being shipped after check clears.

-Shipping by Fed Ex Ground to a US address only.
+Shipping by Fed Ex Ground to a US address only or contact me for options.
 I will personally pack each fan so you can be assured of receiving it without damage.
 Member of the Antique Fan Collectors Association since 2001.

 For a shipping quote please phone me.
 I will need all of the following: